Gaslighting is emotional manipulation that leaves its victims confused and despondent as they question their sanity.

 - The Managing Toxic Relationships tool helps individuals identify toxic relationships in their lives and decide whether and how to move away from such relationships.

 - The Identifying Factors that Hinder Wellbeing tool enables readers to identify areas that are hindering emotional wellbeing and the ability to achieve important goals.

 - The Quality of Life Scale is a tool designed to assess an individual’s perceived satisfaction/dissatisfaction with significant domains of life.

-- The Self-Acceptance Meditation tool is designed to help readers familiarize themselves with self-acceptance, reflect on the self’s inability to accept the self unconditionally, and to set an intention to become more self-accepting.
+- The Self-Acceptance Meditation tool is designed to help readers familiarize themselves with self-acceptance, reflect on their inability to accept the self unconditionally, and set an intention to become more self-accepting.

 - Our article about Self-Love with Exercises and Worksheets is a comprehensive resource containing numerous activities, worksheets, and tools aimed at enhancing self-love and experiencing a more meaningful and joyful life.
 The article is particularly relevant for anyone in the process of recovering from an abusive relationship.

 - In the article How to Build Self-Acceptance, readers learn a great deal about how to practice unconditional self-acceptance and self-compassion.
 Along with helping readers better understand self-acceptance, the article contains numerous valuable resources such as tips for building self-acceptance, ways to teach self-acceptance, exercises for students, and popular books.